elmerucr/E64-II/README.md

 The sourcecode comes with a working version of the kernel ````kernel.cpp````.
 If you want to build it yourself however, you can do the following:
 * Make sure to have ````vasmm68k_mot```` installed on your system (see [vasm](http://sun.hasenbraten.de/vasm/)) and have it working from the command line.
 * In the ````./src/devices/rom/kernel/```` directory, a ````Makefile```` can be found that makes use of ````vasmm68k_mot```` to assemble the ````*.s```` sourcefiles into a binary rom image.
 Furthermore, the ````bin2hex_64k```` utility will be built that converts this image into a c++ sourcefile (````kernel.cpp````) that's part of the E64-II build.
-## Other websites and projects of interest
+## Websites and projects of interest
+### Assemblers and Compilers
 * [64tass](https://sourceforge.net/projects/tass64/) - An assembler for the legendary 6502 processor and its derivatives.
 * [asmx multi-CPU assembler](http://xi6.com/projects/asmx/) - Excellent assembler with Motorola 680x0 support amongst others.
-* [C256 Foenix](https://c256foenix.com) - A computer that could have possibly followed the Commodore 128 if things would have been different at Commodore at the time.
+* [ATARI MiNT cross-compiler for Mac OS X](https://donzé.ch/atari/articles/cross-compiler/) - Based on the latest m68k-atari-mint cross-compiler work of Vincent Rivière.
+* [vasm](http://sun.hasenbraten.de/vasm/) - A portable and retargetable assembler with very good support for the Motorola 680x0 family by Volker Barthelmann / Frank Wille.
+* [Vincent Rivière's m68k-atari-mint cross-tools](http://vincent.riviere.free.fr/soft/m68k-atari-mint/) - Both bin tools and gcc to target m68k platform.
+### Emulators
 * [CCS64](http://www.ccs64.com) - A Commodore 64 Emulator by Per Håkan Sundell.
-* [Commander X16](https://www.commanderx16.com) - The Commander X16 is a modern 8-bit computer currently in active development.
-It is the brainchild of David "the 8 Bit Guy" Murray.
+* [Commander X16 emulator](https://github.com/commanderx16/x16-emulator) - Software version of Commander X16.
 * [Hatari](https://hatari.tuxfamily.org) - Hatari is an Atari ST/STE/TT/Falcon emulator.
 * [lib65ce02](https://github.com/elmerucr/lib65ce02) - CSG65CE02 emulator written in C.
-* [Mega65](http://mega65.org) - The 21st century realization of the C65 heritage.
 * [Moira](https://github.com/dirkwhoffmann/Moira) - New Motorola 68000 emulator written in C++ by Dirk W. Hoffmann.
 * [Musashi](https://github.com/kstenerud/Musashi) - Motorola 680x0 emulator written in C by Karl Stenerud.
 * [reSID](http://www.zimmers.net/anonftp/pub/cbm/crossplatform/emulators/resid/index.html) - ReSID is a Commodore 6581 or 8580 Sound Interface Device emulator by Dag Lem.
+* [vAmiga](http://www.dirkwhoffmann.de/software/vamiga.html) - An Amiga 500, 1000, or 2000 on your Apple Macintosh by Dirk W. Hoffmann.
+* [VICE](http://vice-emu.sourceforge.net) - The Versatile Commodore Emulator.
+* [VirtualC64](http://www.dirkwhoffmann.de/software/virtualc64.html) - A Commodore 64 on your Apple Macintosh by Dirk W. Hoffmann.
+### Other
+* [C256 Foenix](https://c256foenix.com) - A computer that could have possibly followed the Commodore 128 if things would have been different at Commodore at the time.
+* [Commander X16](https://www.commanderx16.com) - The Commander X16 is a modern 8-bit computer currently in active development.
+It is the brainchild of David "the 8 Bit Guy" Murray.
+* [EmuTOS](https://emutos.sourceforge.io) - EmuTOS is a Free operating system for computers based on Motorola 680x0 or ColdFire microprocessors.
+* [Mega65](http://mega65.org) - The 21st century realization of the C65 heritage.
 * [SDL Simple DirectMedia Layer](https://www.libsdl.org) - A cross-platform development library by Sam Lantinga designed to provide low level access to audio, keyboard, mouse, joystick, and graphics hardware.
 * [ultimate64](https://ultimate64.com/Ultimate-64) - A hardware implementation (FPGA) of the C64.
-* [vAmiga](http://www.dirkwhoffmann.de/software/vAmiga.html) - An Amiga 500, 1000, or 2000 on your Apple Macintosh by Dirk W. Hoffmann.
-* [vasm](http://sun.hasenbraten.de/vasm/) - A portable and retargetable assembler with very good support for the Motorola 680x0 family by Volker Barthelmann / Frank Wille.
-* [VICE](http://vice-emu.sourceforge.net) - The Versatile Commodore Emulator.
-* [VirtualC64](http://www.dirkwhoffmann.de/software/virtualC64.html) - A Commodore 64 on your Apple Macintosh by Dirk W. Hoffmann.
 * [visual6502](http://www.visual6502.org) - Visual Transistor-level Simulation of the 6502 CPU and other chips.
 ## MIT License
 Copyright (c) 2020 elmerucr